Small Business Health Insurance

 Even in today’s economic climate, small businesses are thriving and doing well financially.
 They are standing tall against other larger brick and mortar corporations despite their smaller overhead.
 And when a business owner does well, he or she wants to keep the best employees around.
 Small business health insurance is essential.
-An employee will enjoy his or her monetary payday, of course, but an additional incentive such as health insurance is always well received.
+An employee will enjoy his or her monetary payday, of course, but an added incentive such as health insurance is always well received.

 Small business health insurance is sponsored by the employer of a workplace and covers the business owner, employees and their dependents (in most scenarios).
-Many Americans do have insurance through their own work place or through a spouse’s employment but some smaller businesses don’t always offer insurance because it might be too high a cost for them.
+Many Americans do have insurance through their own workplace or through a spouse’s employment but some smaller businesses don’t always offer insurance because it might be too high a cost for them.
 Despite the tax incentive to do so, some smaller companies don’t see employee coverage as beneficial.

 It’s rather easy to create a small business health insurance plan.
 Typically the employer will pay 50% (or more) of his or her employee’s medical insurance premium, while the employee pays for the remainder.